simeononsecurity/simeononsecurity.ch/content/articles/essential-opsec-steps-for-digital-security/index.en.md

 For instance, if you're a government agency, a high-risk scenario might involve a combination of classified documents, a motivated adversary, and vulnerabilities in your network.
 This would prompt urgent action to secure these critical assets.

-By conducting a risk assessment, you ensure that your limited resources are directed where they are needed most, maximizing your OPSEC's effectiveness.
+By conducting a risk assessment, you ensure that your limited resources are directed where they're needed most, maximizing your OPSEC's effectiveness.

 ### Step 5: Implementing Countermeasures